DevTechnology/DRIC/api/dric-api-webapp/readme.md

 This project is a REST API and HTML UI for the Drug Recall Information Center (DRIC)

 ##How it was originally generated
-The project was creating using the following Maven command: mvn archetype:generate -DarchetypeArtifactId=jersey-quickstart-webapp -DarchetypeGroupId=org.glassfish.jersey.archetypes -DinteractiveMode=false -DgroupId=com.devtechnology -DartifactId=dric-api-webapp -Dpackage=com.devtechnology -DarchetypeVersion=2.18
+The project was created using the following Maven command: mvn archetype:generate -DarchetypeArtifactId=jersey-quickstart-webapp -DarchetypeGroupId=org.glassfish.jersey.archetypes -DinteractiveMode=false -DgroupId=com.devtechnology -DartifactId=dric-api-webapp -Dpackage=com.devtechnology -DarchetypeVersion=2.18

 The web.xml and pom.xml were modified to support using org.jboss.resteasy:resteasy-jaxrs:2.3.1.GA due to compatibility issues with JBoss wildfly and Jersey.